mathiasunneland/mathiasunneland.com/README.md

 cd mathiasunneland
 ```

+---

 ## Usage

-- Open a html file on your browser in localhost
+- Open index.html on localhost in a browser